Articles Posted in Elder Law

 AdobeStock_610049353-300x200In most cases, the Social Security benefits of a deceased spouse do pass to the surviving spouse, but there are some specific considerations to keep in mind when it comes to who is entitled to which benefits and how to apply for them.

-People are often unaware that they may be able to collect Social Security benefits from their deceased spouse — called survivors benefits — but it’s important to investigate the options as part of your financial planning.
+People are often unaware that they may be able to collect Social Security benefits from their deceased spouse — called survivor benefits — but it’s important to investigate the options as part of your financial planning.

 In addition to the surviving spouse, other family members — including certain children/dependents and parents of the deceased — may also be eligible.
 But for the purposes of this article, we will focus on spousal benefits.